-Seizures are one of the most common neurological problems seen in cats and dogs.
-A seizure happens when the cerebral cortex, part of the brain, functions abnormally.
-There are many different diseases that can cause seizures in dogs and cats.
+There are many different diseases (for example: diabetes, brain tumors) and toxins (antifreeze, rat poisons) that can cause seizures in cats.
 Sometimes, as in the case of idiopathic epilepsy, the cause of seizure activity is unknown.

 Related: Seizures in Dogs